SwastikBhuyan/Calculator/README.md

 # Calculator

-An calculator webapp, made by developer Swastik Bhuyan.
+A calculator webapp, made by developer Swastik Bhuyan.